tryolabs/norfair-ros-dev/README.md

 `darknet_ros`: Yolo Detector publishes the detections on the `darknet_ros/bounding_boxes` topic.

-`norfair-ros`: Norfair ROS node, subscribe to the `darknet_ros/bounding_boxes` topic and publish the Norfair tracking results on the `norfair/detections` topic.
+`norfair-ros`: Norfair ROS node has a converter node to unify different types of input messages to the one accepted by Norfair.
+Internally Norfair is subscribe to the `norfair/converter` topic and publishes the Norfair tracking results on the `norfair/detections` topic.

 ## How to build